Analysis: Gold: For richer, for poorer as crisis cools

 This shift, together with the lack of incentive for mining companies to hedge, or lock in a guaranteed future sale price for their gold, has changed the face of the gold supply landscape in the last decade.

-"One difference between now and back then is simply there are more buyers and fewer sellers, which sounds a bit clichéd," Matthew Turner, an analyst at Mitsubishi said.
+"One difference between now and back then is simply there are more buyers and fewer sellers, which sounds a bit clichéd," Matthew Turner, an analyst at Mitsubish said.

 "But then we had central banks selling and we had mining companies selling forward, which was almost an exogenous shift in a sense.
 So that is probably a swing of about 1000 tonnes a year.
 So it's not just investment.
 A lot of things have to turn around in a sense for the price to go down a lot," he said.